brunordgs/indecision/README.md

 # Indecision
-Do not you know what you want to do?
+Don't you know what you want to do?
 Let Indecision app decide for you.

 ## Technologies
 ### Language